MyGovApp/MyGov/README.md

 2. Assisting with communication to constituents.
 3. Verifying accounts and normalizing poll numbers to provide the most objectively correct numbers possible.

-## Contributing

-At this early stage of development I would ask that you contact me directly at ianclancaster@gmail.com if you are interested in contributing.
-I will be setting up more developed contribution guidelines as the app matures.